sherlock-audit/2023-03-teller-judging/README.md

 **ethereumdegen**

 Github PR: [Issue 494 - improving logic for is loan liquidateable](https://github.com/teller-protocol/teller-protocol-v2/pull/91)

+**IAm0x52**

+Fix looks good.
+Liquidation logic has been revised to align it with dueDate

 # Issue M-3: updateCommitmentBorrowers does not delete all existing users